-To reduce the range of your Ring Doorbell, start by adjusting the motion sensitivity settings in the Ring app.
-Lowering the sensitivity will help minimize notifications from minor movements.
-Next, create custom motion zones to focus detection on specific areas, which will reduce false alerts from outside activity.
-You can set up to three motion zones and toggle them as needed.
-Remember to save any changes you make to guarantee they take effect.
-With these adjustments, you'll enjoy a more tailored monitoring experience and if you explore further, you can find even more useful tips for optimizing your device.
-Finally, consider adjusting the video quality settings on your Ring Doorbell to reduce data usage.
-Lowering the video quality can decrease the amount of data used for live streaming and recording, without significantly impacting the clarity of the footage.
-Additionally, explore the Ring app for more reduce data usage tips to help conserve your internet bandwidth while still enjoying the benefits of your Ring Doorbell.
-By implementing these adjustments, you can optimize the performance of your device while minimizing its impact on your data usage.
+To decrease the coverage area monitored by your Ring Doorbell, start by adjusting the motion sensitivity settings in the Ring app.
+Lowering the sensitivity will help reduce notifications triggered by small movements.
+Next, create custom motion zones to concentrate detection on specific areas, which will decrease false alerts caused by activity outside those zones.
+You can establish up to three motion zones and turn them on or off as needed.
+Remember to save any changes you make to ensure they are applied.
+By making these adjustments, you’ll have a more personalized monitoring experience.
+For more tips on optimizing your device, explore further within the Ring app.
+Additionally, consider adjusting the video quality settings of your Ring Doorbell to lessen data usage.
+Decreasing the video quality can lower the amount of data consumed during live streaming and recording, while maintaining clarity in the footage.
+Also, within the Ring app, discover more reduce data usage tips to help conserve your internet bandwidth while still reaping the benefits of your Ring Doorbell.
+By making these changes, you can fine-tune the performance of your device while minimizing its impact on your data consumption.

 Key Takeaways